 It’s important that this translation have a red stamp certifying that it is an officially recognized translator.
 You can’t just use Google Translate on your own.

-In order to apply for a China Provisional Driving Permit, you’ll need to make sure that you have all of the documents listed in the section above and then follow these steps.
+In order to apply for a temporary China Provisional Driving Permit, you’ll need to make sure that you have all of the documents listed in the section above and then follow these steps.

 Note: Your certificate of temporary registration must be certified by the local police station nearby your place of residence.
-When requesting from the the certificate from the hotel, ask if they can do this for you.
+When requesting the certificate from the hotel, ask if they can do this for you.
 If not, have them point you to the local police station and provide you with a note detailing that you need the temporary registration certified.

 Since the application document is written in Chinese and needs to be filled out entirely in Chinese, don’t hesitate to ask the staff to help you.